scrouzet/classifyEEG/README.md

-This is a set of MATLAB functions to perform classification based upon topographic EEG data.
+This is a set of MATLAB functions to perform multivariate analysis (only classification for now) based upon topographic EEG data.

-This code is primarily designed for:
+The code provided here is primarily designed for:
 - time course analysis of time-locked electroencephalographic (EEG) signal.
 - data preprocessed with [EEGLAB](http://sccn.ucsd.edu/eeglab/) (easy to also use with [Fieldtrip](http://fieldtrip.fcdonders.nl/) data).

+### What does multivariate analysis means?
+These kind of tools can usually also be refered to as pattern recognition, MVPA (MultiVariate Pattern Analysis) or decoding.
+More generally, multivariate analyses can usually be divided in two types (definitions from the scikit-learn website):
+- classification: samples belong to two or more classes and we want to learn from already labeled data how to predict the class of unlabeled data.
+An example of classification problem would be the handwritten digit recognition example, in which the aim is to assign each input vector to one of a finite number of discrete categories.
+Another way to think of classification is as a discrete (as opposed to continuous) form of supervised learning where one has a limited number of categories and for each of the n samples provided, one is to try to label them with the correct category or class.
+- regression: if the desired output consists of one or more continuous variables, then the task is called regression.
+An example of a regression problem would be the prediction of the length of a salmon as a function of its age and weight.

+### Why using multivariate analysis with EEG recordings?
+blabla

 ### Dependencies:
 - [LIBLINEAR](http://www.csie.ntu.edu.tw/~cjlin/liblinear/): compiled and added to the MATLAB path